sergiye/winMemoryOptimizer/README.md

 ## What does it look like?

-Here's a preview of the app's UI running on Windows 10:
+Here is an example of the application running on Windows 10 (light/dark theme):

 [<img src="https://github.com/sergiye/TrayRAMBooster/raw/master/preview.png" alt="preview"/>](https://github.com/sergiye/TrayRAMBooster/raw/master/preview.png)